New Amtrak Cascades train arrives in Seattle The next generation of travel in the Pacific Northwest

 The new trains will revolutionize the Amtrak Cascades experience.
 The equipment is manufactured in the U.S. at Siemens facilities and complies with the Federal Railroad Administration Buy America Standards.

 The Amtrak Cascades trains will be first trains out of the factory.
 The new trains will arrive over a period of several months, entering into service once they have been thoroughly inspected, tested and approved.
 Amtrak Cascades will be the very first train route in the nation to receive the new Airo trains next year.
 The Airo trains are are more fuel-efficient than diesel trains and produce 90% less particulate emissions.
-The trains can travel up to 125 miles per hour and feature a redesigned cafe car and amenities such as individual seat outlets, USB ports and onboard Wi-Fi.
+Even though the new train can go 125 miles per hour, Amtrak Cascades can only run at 79 miles per hour because we share the tracks with freight trains and would need track upgrades to go faster.
+The new trains will also have redesigned cafe car and amenities such as individual seat outlets, USB ports and onboard Wi-Fi.

 The new trains will elevate the Amtrak Cascades journey with a focus on comfort and efficiency: